Owner-Operated

 We pick the right timing

-If the ground is soft, winter can be ideal.
+Frozen ground can be ideal when conditions allow.
 If the goal is invasive control, we plan for what happens after the first pass.

 4